partial rent payment

 You Have to Restart the Eviction Process

-The first and most dire reason why you should never accept partial rent payments is that in many states a partial rent payment terminates the eviction process.
-Which means the landlord must restart it from scratch.
+The first and most dire reason to never accept partial rent payments is that, in many states like California, a partial rent payment terminates the eviction process, which means the landlord must restart it from scratch.

-Imagine the following scenario.
-Your tenant pays you a little money at the beginning of the month, promising to pay the rest soon.
-You delay filing eviction out of the kindness of your heart.
-But the rest never comes.
+Imagine the following scenario: Your tenant makes a partial payment at the beginning of the month, promising to pay the rest of the rent soon.
+You delay filing eviction out of the kindness of your heart, but the rest never comes.

-Eventually you get wise that “just one more week” is a repeating refrain.
-You serve the eviction letter notice, file for eviction, get a hearing scheduled, attend the hearing, get approval from the judge to proceed.
-Then the day before the lockout date, the tenant pays you $1.
+Eventually, you get wise enough to think that “just one more week” is a repeating refrain.
+You serve the eviction letter notice, file for eviction, get a hearing scheduled, attend the hearing, and get approval from the judge to proceed.
+Then, the tenant pays you $1 the day before the lockout date.

-Eviction case closed.
-Start back at Square 1, with thousands of dollars owed to you in back rent.
+The eviction case is closed.
+You’ll start from scratch, with thousands of dollars owed in back rent.

 Discrimination Risk

-If you accept partial rent payments from one tenant, then refuse to accept it from another, tenants (and their ambulance-chasing attorneys) can construe it as discrimination.
+If you accept partial rent payments from one tenant and refuse to accept them from another, tenants (and their ambulance-chasing attorneys) can construe it as discrimination.

-Cue the Fair Housing lawsuits.
-Even if you win — far from guaranteed in today’s legal climate — it’s a terrible look for you as a landlord.
-Which says nothing of the legal fees you incur to defend yourself.
+This is based on Fair Housing lawsuits.
+Even if you win — far from guaranteed in today’s legal climate — it’s a terrible look for you as a landlord, which says nothing of the legal fees you incur to defend yourself.

-Landlords cannot treat one tenant differently from another.
-Ever.
-To do so opens you up to discrimination lawsuits.
+Landlords cannot treat one tenant differently from another, ever, as this can lead to discrimination lawsuits.

 Muddied Accounting

-It doesn’t do your accounting any favors when you receive $300 here, $400 there, and another $279.83 there.
-All for different rental units, and at different times.
+It doesn’t do your accounting any favors when you receive $300 here, $400 there, and another $279.83—all for different rental units and at different times.

-When tenants get behind on rent, and late fees start to pile up, and then multiple months’ rents, it gets complicated.
+When tenants get behind on rent, late fees pile up, and then multiple months’ rent gets complicated.
 You suddenly have to track the “priority of debts” and pay them in the correct accounting order.

 Keep your accounting clean by only accepting the full rent owed at any given moment.